danskernesdigitalebibliotek/dpl-design-system/README.md

 # DPL Design System

-DPL Design System is a library of UI components that should be used as a common base system for "Danmarks Biblioteker" / "Det Digitale Folkebibliotek" ??
+DPL Design System is a library of UI components that should be used as a common base system for "Danmarks Biblioteker" / "Det Digitale Folkebibliotek".
 The design is implemented with [Storybook](https://storybook.js.org/docs/react/get-started/introduction) / [React](https://reactjs.org/) and is output with HTML markup and css-classes through an addon in Storybook.

 The codebase follows the naming that designers have used in Figma closely to ensure consistency.